learn-co-curriculum/dsc-postgrad-project-presentations/README.md

 - list the content sections that are expected in a data science presentation
 - create an outline for your presentation
 - review content of an example presentation
-- identifty areas where an example presentation could improve
+- identify areas where an example presentation could improve
 - apply content review techniques to your own presentation materials and revise your own presentation content

 ## To examine slide _design_, you will: